elnukakujo/neural-blueprints/README.md

 1. **Modularity** — Every component is replaceable.
 2. **Clarity** — No magic.
 Explicit is better than implicit.
 3. **Reusability** — Build once, compose anywhere.
+4. **Control** - Each component has config schemas with attributes validation

 ---